-1. Avoid contact between metals that are father apart on the scale.
+1. Avoid contact between metals that are farther apart on the scale.

-2. Do not couple a small exposed area of a more electropositive (anodic) metal with a large area of a more
+2. Do not couple a small exposed area of a more electro-positive (anodize) metal with a large area of a more

-3. Coat the electropositive (cathodic) metal with a suitable paint or other non-metallic coating (or coat both
+3. Coat the electro-positive (cathodic) metal with a suitable paint or another non-metallic coating (or coat both

 surfaces at their interface).
 Zinc chromate or bituminous coatings are often used.